TomHessburg/Sprint-Challenge-Authentication/README.md

 1. What does bcrypt do to slow down attackers?

         i mean... it hashes the password so they cant steal it like we showed above?
+Hashing is different than encryption in the sense that it cant be reversed.
+This is what bcrypt does for us.
+Its a 1 way street.

 1. What are the three parts of the JSON Web Token?